Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 ## Required parts

 **The total cost (Game Boy Camera not included), considering that you start from scratch, is about 35€ (PCB included).
 It has been designed to use ultra-cheap and ultra-common parts only.** Most of parts can be recycled from used electronics or Arduino related projects.
-If you're a bit into electronics, you probably yet have most of the parts somewhere on shelves. **It is fully through-hole so it necessitates nothing but very basic skills in soldering.**
+If you're a bit into electronics, you probably yet have most of the parts somewhere on shelves. **It is fully through-hole on purpose so it necessitates nothing but very basic skills in soldering.**

 So you will need:
 - [PCB and optional sub PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/PCB/128x160_PCB%20and%20schematic) ordered at [JLCPCB](https://jlcpcb.com/).
 Just drop the Gerber .zip files on their site and order with default options.